 Instructions

-- Add the wet ingredients and whisk again making sure the egg is thoroughly combined.
+- Add the wet ingredients and whisk again until everything is thoroughly combined. * See note 1

 - Microwave for 1 1/2 minutes and check with a toothpick to see if it is cooked through.
 The more you cook it, the drier it will get so do not cook it for more than 2 minutes.
 Let it rest for 5 minutes to cool down.